 New Zealand is home to some of the best scenic beauty in the world.
 The plush green forests and sparkling blue waters make it a dream destination for many.
 But this little country has a lot more to offer than just its picturesque beauty, it offers years of culture and heritage that have carved the lifestyle and history of the people living here.
 The local culture of the Māori people- the original inhabitants of the land, is in cohabiting with nature and its resources.

 Since the beginning, the Māoris have learned to use every resource to their advantage and that’s best represented within the little village named Whakarewarewa in the city of Rotorua in the North Island.
 This tiny village is home to the Tūhourangi Ngāti Wāhiao tribe and lies on the geothermal fault line of the Taupo volcanic zone.
-Hot springs, geysers, bubbling mud pools and clouds of sulphur erupting from these water bodies is a common sight through the village.
-A strong smell resembling rotten eggs is an everyday occurrence within the village and is part of daily life along with having water bodies in your backyard with average tempratures of atleast 96 degree celsius.
+Hot springs, geysers, bubbling mud pools and clouds of sulfur erupting from these water bodies is a common sight through the village.
+A strong smell resembling rotten eggs is an everyday occurrence within the village and is part of daily life along with having water bodies in your backyard with average temperatures of at least 96 degree Celsius.

 With such an abundance of natural heat around, the locals of Whakarewarewa use it to cook most of their meals in a traditional Māori way called Hāngi.
 Hāngi is the traditional process of cooking food in an underground pit oven using heated rocks that are buried within.
 Kumara, cabbage, carrots, corn and potatoes are some mains that feature in a Hangi meal along with fish and red meat.